 I find that while it didn't feel as good when I paid close attention to it, the difference wasn't really that big.
 What was definitely noticeable though was the noise - the Silent switch was much quieter than a regular one, way more than I'd expected.

 In the first paragraph I said I wanted to ask someone who knows switches what to pick.
 After fiddling with them, what I'd say to my past self is: pick the quiet one.
-If there's more than one to choose, pick a tactile one, but don't sweat it.
+If there's more than one to choose, pick a linear one, but don't sweat it.

 I'd found out there is a silent variant of the Box Brown switch I liked best, but ZSA didn't carry that one.